ch-stark/governance-best-practises-for-apps/README.md

       a specific version of an application Pod.
 This policy validates that the image specifies a tag and that it is not called `latest`.

+name: check-routes # HTTP traffic is not encrypted and hence insecure.
+This policy prevents configuration of OpenShift HTTP
+      routes.

 ## How to run it
 ```shell
 oc apply -f https://raw.githubusercontent.com/ch-stark/governance-best-practises-for-apps/main/setup/openshift-gitops